|(a) Water supply. For all pools and spas, the initial

 (A) Water samples for chemical analysis obtained from

-the entry point to the distribution system shall be submitted to a
+the entry point to the distribution system must be submitted once

-(B) Records of all chemical testing shall be kept on-site
+(B) Records of all chemical testing must be kept on-site

 for three years and made available during inspection.

-water fountain or other source of drinking water such as bottled water,
+water fountain or other source of drinking water, such as bottled

-shall be provided and available for pool and spa users at all pools
+water, must be provided and available for pool and spa users at all

-and spas constructed on or after October 1, 1999, and shall be available
+pools and spas constructed on or after October 1, 1999, and must be

-at all times the pool or spa is open for use.
-A faucet, spigot or
+available at all times the pool or spa is open for use.
+A faucet,

-sink does not satisfy the requirements for providing drinking water.
+spigot, or sink does not satisfy the requirements for providing drinking

-Glass containers shall not be allowed on a deck, in the pool or spa,
+water.
+Glass containers must not be allowed on a deck, in the pool

 (1) The drinking water is not required to be chilled.

-(2) The drinking water is not required to be located
+(2) The drinking water is not required to be in the

 (3) When the drinking water is not located in the pool

-or spa yard, a sign with letters a minimum of 1 inch in height shall
+yard or spa yard, a sign with letters a minimum of 1 inch in height

-(f) Hose bibs.
-Hose bibs in the pool or spa yard shall
+(e) Hose bibs.
+Hose bibs in the pool yard or spa yard